-Veteran Service Officers are accredited by the VA.
-The accreditation process for VSOs is pretty simple: they have a simple background check, and they have to study and pass an exam about the basic VA disability claim process.
+Veterans Service Officers are accredited by the VA.
+The accreditation process for VSOs is pretty simple: They have a simple background check, and they have to study and pass an exam about the basic VA disability claim process.
 They have to be knowledgeable about the many services that are available to Veterans in their area.
-It’s not difficult to become a Veteran service officer.
+It’s not difficult to become a Veterans Service Officer.

 The unfortunate reality is that VSOs are overworked.
 They have huge caseloads in many areas.
-They simply cannot provide the time and attention that Veterans really need to get the compensation they medically and ethically qualify for.
-It used to be that the forms for filing claims had to be filled out manually, and VSOs could help Veteran s fill those forms out, acting as power of attorney to sign and then file the claim for the Veteran.
+They simply cannot provide the time and attention that Veterans really need to get the compensation they medically, legally and ethically qualify for.
+It used to be that the forms for filing claims had to be filled out manually, and VSOs could help Veterans fill those forms out, acting as power of attorney to sign and then file the claim for the Veteran.

 What Veterans need is accurate, appropriate, detailed medical evidence to support their claims.
 At Vet Comp & Pen, our experience has shown that if you rely solely on your C&P examination to determine your disability and rating level, whether or not a new VA disability claim could be service-connected, you are not covering all the bases.
 The system is overloaded right now, and the VA is understaffed.
 A C&P examiner might have 10 or 15 minutes to examine you and fill out a complete disability benefits questionnaire.
 Think about how short an appointment that is.
 They may not ask all of the questions they need to ask to dig deeper and capture your disability level and determine what your rating should be.